top of page

 In the wake of Hurricane Helene, communities in Western North Carolina are grappling with widespread devastation, including long term water outages, water contamination, and limited access to essential services.
 Among the most vulnerable in these circumstances are infants and young children who rely on safe, appropriate feeding for their survival and well-being.
 The NCBfC SAFE Team (North Carolina Breastfeeding Coalition Support and Advocacy for Infant Feeding Emergencies Team) is actively working in this region to provide critical infant feeding support, guided by the expertise of Infant Feeding Specialists.

-The NCBfC SAFE Team is at ground zero, originally providing life-saving Safe Infant Feeding Sanitation Kits to families across Western North Carolina who are struggling without access to clean water and now transitioning to longterm support and recovery efforts.
+The NCBfC SAFE Team continues to be at ground zero, providing life-saving SAFE Infant Feeding Sanitation Kits to families across Western North Carolina who are struggling without access to clean water and now transitioning to longterm support and recovery efforts.
 The Team is working in partnership with the North Carolina Breastfeeding Coalition at FEMA centers, community sites, and church distribution networks.
 We are on the front lines, helping families in some of the hardest-hit areas.
-Our teams have reached tent cities, mobile home communities, and remote mountain areas—places where people have no running water and limited access to safe bottled water.
-The need is urgent, and we are working tirelessly to bring critical supplies and support to those who need them most.

 How to Request Help or a Visit from the NCBfC SAFE Team